imazen/resizer/Plugins/PsdReader/readme.md

 Tags: plugin
 Aliases: /plugins/psd /plugins/psdr.. /plugins/psdreader
 Edition: elite
-Tagline: Adds support for PSD source files.
+Tagline: Adds support for PSD source files (reads embedded preview).

 # PsdReader plugin

+*PLEASE NOTE*
+* **Do not use with untrusted PSD files.
+This plugin has not undergone security testing.**

 Adds support for .PSD source files.
 No configuration required.